 Special exercises can stretch and strengthen the patient’s muscles, alleviating the symptoms of hemiplegia, spasticity and frozen shoulder.

-Spasticity can be treated with medications, and Botox can be helpful in improving muscle function.
+Spasticity can be treated with medications, and Botox can help improve muscle function.
 Various medications are available for musculoskeletal pain.

-Patients with hemiplegia can experience difficulty walking.
-Gait training can help them overcome balance and vision problems and weakness.
+With hemiplegia, you can experience difficulty walking.
+Gait training can help you overcome balance and vision problems and weakness.

 Responding to the Consequences of Treatment

-Some patients who receive chemotherapy develop peripheral neuropathy — damage to the peripheral nerves that can result in numbness in the feet, balance problems and difficulty walking.
-Gait training and other interventions can help many patients who develop these problems.
+Some people who receive chemotherapy develop peripheral neuropathy — damage to the peripheral nerves that can result in numbness in the feet, balance problems and difficulty walking.
+Gait training and other interventions can help you if you develop these problems.

 Radiation therapy for brain tumors can sometimes lead to cognitive side effects and deficits.
 The physicians of the Physical Medicine and Rehabilitation Department coordinate with the Neuro-Oncology Cognitive Clinic to help patients manage these issues.
 Options include speech therapy, memory improvement strategies and various cognitive exercises.